yrashk/socket.io-erlang/README.md

 Socket.IO for Erlang
 ====================

-## what is socket.io for Erlang?

-*TODO: add description*

-### socket.io
+## Socket.IO

 [Socket.IO](http://socket.io/) aims to make realtime apps possible in every browser and mobile device, blurring the differences between the different transport mechanisms.

+## What is socket.io for Erlang?

+Socket.IO-erlang is a full-blown socket.io server reimplementation in Erlang that is fully compatible with socket.io's javascript client library.

+## How to use

+For the time being, take a look at demo/demo.erl

-## Dependencies
+## Building

-You need crypto/ssl support in Erlang or you will get errors like this:
+Depending on a way you have your Erlang distribution installed, you might need crypto/ssl support in Erlang or you will get errors like this:

     Uncaught error in rebar_core: {'EXIT',
                                       {undef,